opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 Loading Photoshop Documents
 '''''''''''''''''''''''''''
-Photoshop documents (PSD files) can be loaded as a scene element in Toonz taking into account the layers the document is made of, and their layering order; text layers are considered as standard layers, while layer styles are considered only when loading the document as a single image (see below).
+Photoshop documents (PSD files) can be loaded as a scene element in OpenToonz taking into account the layers the document is made of, and their layering order; text layers are considered as standard layers, while layer styles are considered only when loading the document as a single image (see below).

 Supported formats are RGB or grayscale images, with 8 bits or 16 bits per channel.